Submit our quick form and get quotes now!

 A convection stove has two main components, which are an interior chamber and an exterior surface.
 The cold air enters through the bottom of the appliance to gradually heat up in the combustion chamber (interior chamber) and then diffuse into the room.

 From the outset, let's say that these stoves owe their popularity to their ability to heat up quickly.
 However, their propensity to store heat is lower, which is one of their main weaknesses.
-Their efficiency is generally between 60% and 85%, the less efficient ones mainly used for additional heating.
+Their efficiency is generally between 60% and 85% and the less efficient ones are mainly used for additional heating.
 But how does this stove work?
 As previously mentioned, the steel and cast iron stove work by the action of air which heats up between the steel casing and the cast iron hearth before being redistributed into the room.

 For a more efficient model, it is better to opt for a reverse draft version.
 This has a second combustion chamber to burn off gases that previously could only escape through the duct.
 This feature greatly improves the speed at which the wood burns, thereby limiting the pollution produced by the stove.